Leapfrog-DevOps/terraform-analyzer/README.md

 #### On Pull Request
 1. Runs `terraform plan`
 2. Posts plan summary as PR comment
-3. Uploads plan artifacts for cost analysis
+3. **If plan fails**: Triggers AI error analysis and creates auto-fix branch
-4. Triggers cost analyzer workflow
+4. **If plan succeeds**: Uploads plan artifacts and triggers cost analyzer workflow
-5. If errors occur, runs AI analysis and creates auto-fix branch

 #### On Manual Apply
 1. Runs `terraform apply`
-2. If successful, deploys infrastructure
+2. If successful, create infrastructure
-3. If errors occur, analyzes and attempts auto-fix
+3. If errors occur, runs the analyzer and attempts and push to auto-fix branch.

 ## 🤖 AI Error Analysis